Our History

 History of Villa Louis

-An estate befitting the legendary life of its founder, Hercules Louis Dousman, Villa Louise has had a long and storied existence.
+An estate befitting the legendary life of its founder, Hercules Louis Dousman, Villa Louis has had a long and storied existence.
 Today, it stands as a premier example of a British Arts and Crafts mansion.

 Dousman Estate Reflects Family Success in Early Wisconsin